PimDerks/UberTogglerES6/README.md

 ### Target Toggles with a Trigger

 By default we use the `href`-attribute, as most of the time you'll want to use an anchor.
 On elements which don't have an href, use the `aria-controls`-attribute with the id(s) of the Toggle(s) you want to target as its value.
+Make sure to make your content accessible without JavaScript as well!

 #### Target multiple Toggles with one Trigger

 Simply use the `aria-controls`-attribute with a space separated list of ID's of the Toggles you want to target.
+When used on an anchor, the `href`-attribute and the `aria-controls`-attribute are combined.

 ### States